-The Funds are managed by an investment committee consisting of Ms. Janet Brown, and Messrs.
-Martin DeVault and Sean McKeon, whom are all considered "Portfolio Managers".
+The Funds are managed by an investment committee consisting of Messrs.
+Mark Dea and Sean McKeon, whom are both considered "Portfolio Managers".

-The information below represents all of the other accounts managed by the investment committee as of September 30, 2023:
+The information below represents all of the other accounts managed by the investment committee as of September 30, 2024:

-Category of Account Total Number of Accounts Managed Total Assets in Accounts Managed Number of Accounts for which Advisory Fee is Based on Performance Assets in Accounts for which Advisory Fee is Based on Performance Other Registered Investment Companies 0 \$0 0 0 Other Pooled Investment Vehicles 1 \$7,685,745 0 0 Other Accounts 2,603 \$4,125,336,576 0 0

-The Advisor performs investment management services for various clients with investment objectives and strategies substantially similar to the Funds, which may create certain conflicts of interest in connection with the allocation and timing of investment opportunities among the Funds and the Portfolio Managers' other advised accounts.
+Category of Account Total Number of Accounts Managed Total Assets in Accounts Managed Number of Accounts for which Advisory Fee is Based on Performance Assets in Accounts for which Advisory Fee is Based on Performance Other Registered Investment Companies 4 \$317,781,879 0 \$0 Other Pooled Investment Vehicles 0 \$0 0 \$0 Other Accounts 723 \$414,490,987 0 \$0 the allocation and timing of investment opportunities among the Funds and the Portfolio Managers' other advised accounts.
 The Advisor may give advice and take action with respect to its other clients and/or funds that may differ from advice given or the timing or nature of action taken with respect to the Funds.
 The Advisor will have no obligation to purchase or sell for the Funds, or to recommend for purchase or sale by the Funds, any security that the Advisor, its principals, its affiliates or its employees may purchase for themselves or for other clients and/or funds at the same time or the same price.
 Where the Advisor buys or sells the same security for two or more clients, it may place concurrent orders with a single broker, to be executed together as a single "block" in order to facilitate orderly and efficient execution.